neat/adaptive/core

 ANCESTOR_UNIQ_MODE_EPSILON

-Mode label for epsilon-style ancestor-uniqueness feedback.
+Mode label for epsilon-style ancestor-uniqueness feedback, adjusting the pressure threshold directly.

 ANCESTOR_UNIQ_MODE_LINEAGE_PRESSURE